 Regardless of the reasons for walking, Motor vehicle traffic presents many dangers—and unfortunately, many pedestrians suffer serious injuries on a daily basis.
 All pedestrians must recognize the risks of walking in a heavily trafficked city.
 Understanding these risks can help you avoid injuries.

 If were hurt in a pedestrian accident, Texas law may entitle you to SIGNIFICANT compensation.
-The team of lawyers and legal professionals at Stewart J. Guss, Attorney at Law, are committed to helping auto pedestrian victims get the compensation they deserve.
+The team of lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers, are committed to helping auto pedestrian victims get the compensation they deserve.
 Our intake department is available for your free case evaluation, 24 hours a day, seven days a week, at (800) 898-4877, or you may contact us now by .

 Dangerous Places for Pedestrians